graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 ### Get value plan id

-Status: pending.
+Status: complete.

-GetValuePlanId(aether, valuePlan, object):
+GetValuePlanId(aether, crystalContext, valuePlan, object):

 - Assert: {valuePlan} is a {\_\_ValuePlan}.
 - Let {valueIdByObject} be the map for {valuePlan}.{id} within the map {aether}.{valueIdByObjectByPlanId} (creating the